 Volcker Rule Summary

-Definition: The Volcker Rule prohibits banks from investing your deposits for their own profit.
-It is part of the Dodd-Frank Wall Street Reform Act of 2010.
+The Volcker Rule prohibits banks from using customer deposits for their own profit.
+They can't own, invest in, or sponsor hedge funds, private equity funds or other trading operations for their use.
+The rule is section 619 of the Dodd-Frank Wall Street Reform Act of 2010.

 Why It's Needed